Are all schools and special needs resource bases (SNRBs) opening for all learners in September 2020?

 Do I need to wear school uniform?

-You do not need to wear a mask to school.
+You do not need to wear a mask in school.
 What really matters is that you wash your hands frequently during the day, and that you follow what your teachers say about social distancing.
 We will also make sure that that your school is kept really clean every day.

 Will we be doing school work?